who-is-yun/Z4AO/README.md

 I proposed a signature design for #CZ<br>
 I hope it gets chosen by #CZ<br>

-If my signature design is selected, I will plan and develop a great #BNBChain app using it.<br>
+If you choose my signature, I want to build a #BNBChain app using it.<br>

 # CZ’s Book Gift Challenge List